 Then try connecting your wireless network again to check if the WiFi network speed and signal back to normal on your Windows 10 Creators Update computer.

-Hope this post can be a reference for you to solve weak WiFi signal issues after Windows 10 Creators Update and enjoy a fluent Internet speed.
-If you have more workarounds on fixing Windows 10 WiFi connectivity problems, please share with us in below comments section or go to the OStoto official forum for further discussion.
+Hope this post can be a reference for you to resolve weak WiFi signal issues after Windows 10 Creators Update and enjoy a fluent Internet speed.
+If you have more workarounds on fixing Windows 10 WiFi connectivity problems, please share with us in the comment section below or go to the OStoto official forum for further discussion.

 |30-day Free Trial||Free Download|